koykoy027/s-guide/README.md

 ## Things you need to do to run this project
-1. Clone this repository in your localhost
+1. Clone this repository on your machine
 ```
 git clone github.com/koykoy027/s-guide.git
 ```